60-day money-back on any purchase

 Rotation (Pronation/Supination)

-The third of the key wrist movements in the game of golf is wrist rotation.
+The third of the key wrist movements in golf is wrist rotation.

 forearm rotation in golf swing

-In fact, the rotation almost feels like it is more in the forearm than it is in the wrists.
+In fact, the rotation almost feels more in the forearm than in the wrists.

 Take your hand and hold it out before you so that your thumb points up to the sky.
 Now, turn your hand so that your thumb is facing the ground; that is wrist rotation.
 With this movement, you will feel more like your entire forearm rotates, not just the wrist.